All Episodes

 This can't be sold because it's rotten goods.

-Nobody wants it, but the Washington Post, you notice how whenever things go against the media's agenda, when things go against a Democrat Party agenda, we hear about the tactics.
+But the Washington Post, you notice how whenever things go against the media's agenda, when things go against the Democrat Party agenda, we hear about the tactics.

 We hear about the public relations battle.